iobroker-community-adapters/ioBroker.telegram/docs/en/README.md

 The iobroker log will then show you the chat id in the logs.

 ## Usage
 You can use telegram with [text2command](https://github.com/ioBroker/ioBroker.text2command) adapter.
-There are predefined communication schema and you can command to you home in text form.
+There are predefined communication schema, and you can command to you home in text form.

 To send a photo, just send a path to file instead of text or URL: `sendTo('telegram', 'absolute/path/file.png')` or `sendTo('telegram', 'https://telegram.org/img/t_logo.png')`.

-Example how to send a screenshot from web-cam to telegram:
+Example how to send a screenshot from webcam to telegram:

 ```javascript
 var request = require('request');